HMS-Core/hms-ml-demo/README.md

 ## Precautions

 The project contains multiple independent projects.
-After downloading code, you can open a project in Android Studio to build your app or add multiple apps to a project.
-You do not have to create a separate project for each app.
-You can open setting.gradle to select the project to build.
+After downloading code, open the root project and it will load all sub projects into IDE, you can execute each project individually.

+#### Add a new project

+The root folder already contains a generic `build.gradle` file which load latest Android Gradle plugin, AGConntect and Kotlin into classpath.
+So if a new project is added, you can remove the project build.gradle file unless you need to add an individual Gradle plugin for this project.
+Same applies for `gradle.properties`.

+All projects and nested modules are defined in the root `settings.gradle` file, by adding a new project, add all module entries into the outer settings file and remove the settings file in you projects.

 ## Question or issues
 If you want to evaluate more about HMS Core, [r/HMSCore on Reddit](https://www.reddit.com/r/HuaweiDevelopers/) is for you to keep up with latest news about HMS Core, and to exchange insights with other developers.